MiguelMarcelino/Thoth/query-languages/graph-ql/queries-and-mutations.md

 }
 ```

-The operation type can be a query, mutation, or subscription, depending on the operation we want to do.
-We will omit the operation names on the following examples for simplicity, as they are al of type `query`.
+The operation type can be a `query`, `mutation`, or `subscription`, depending on the operation we want to do.
+We will omit the operation names on the following examples for simplicity, as they are all of type `query`.

 ## Arguments
 There are times where we want to retrieve only one object.
 For instance, we may want to retrieve information for an object with a given ID.
 In such cases, we can provide arguments that allow us to add filters to the queries.
 In REST, one can only pass a single set of arguments - the query parameters and URL segments in the request.
 In GraphQL, every field can have its own set of arguments.